ddz16/PFRP/README.md

 ```

 ## Datasets
-We use the datasets provided by [TSLib](https://github.com/thuml/Time-Series-Library) and we correct the significant anomalies in the time series using the nearest interpolation method.
-You can download them from [Google Drive](https://drive.google.com/file/d/1ePxTr1WqdSdRSQmFoJfcsrQvInmlkFUr/view?usp=sharing).
+We use the datasets provided by [TSLib](https://github.com/thuml/Time-Series-Library).
 All the datasets are well pre-processed and can be used easily.
 After downloading, put these dataset files in the `./dataset/` folder.

 ## The First Stage
 The first stage involves constructing a Global Memory Bank (GMB) to store historical information.